 Pre-assessment or gap analysis - We can conduct a gap analysis prior to initiating the project.
 A gap analysis can identify technical issues prior to full verification.

 Project design validation - Validate the design of your forest carbon offset project with SCS to determine your eligibility for verification.
-Please contact our GHG team at any point in the development stages of your project.
+Please contact us at any point in the development stages of your project.

-Verification of project-based emissions reductions - We verify GHG emission reductions based on the program standard and project type.
+Verification of project-based emissions reductions - We verify greenhouse gas (GHG) emission reductions based on the program standard and project type.

 VCS Methodology Assessment - For carbon offset projects where no prior methodology exists.